-Select Enabled to enable the onboard LAN1 or LAN2 Option ROM.
-This is to boot computer using a network interface.
-The options are Enabled and Disabled.
+Select Enabled to enable the onboard LAN1 Option ROM~LAN4 Option ROM.
+This is to boot the computer using a network device.
+The default setting for LAN1 Option ROM is Enabled.
+The default setting for LAN2 Option ROM is Disabled.